alessandro-zomparelli/tissue-wiki/Tessellate.md

 ### Limited Tessellation

+It's possible to tessellate only some faces:

-## On Selected Faces
+#### On Selected Faces

+Perform the tessellation only on the selected faces.

-## Material ID
+#### Material ID

+Perform the tessellation only on the faces with a specific Material, according to the chosen Material ID.

+_If both options are used, then only faces that are both selected and have the correct Material ID will be used (AND condition)_

+#### Combine unused

+If the tessellation is performed only on some faces, then it combine the result with all the Base faces that have not been used.
+Can be used for making decoration or holes on some part of the Base mesh.

 ### Data

 Some additional data can be mapped from the source objects:

-## Map Vertex Groups
+#### Map Vertex Groups

 Automatically project all the Vertex Groups of the Base object to the generated object

-## Use Shape Keys
+#### Use Shape Keys

 Keeps the component's Shape Keys with their original value.

 _If the Shape Keys from the Component object have the same name of the Vertex Groups of the Base object, then they will be automatically combined.
-If you don't see them, make sure that the Shape Keys value is set to the desired value._
+If you don't see any effect, make sure that the Shape Keys value is set to the desired value._

 ![weight-shapekeys](http://www.alessandrozomparelli.com/tissue/Tessellate%20-%20Weight%20Shape%20Keys.png)

 ### Reiterate Tessellation

-## Repeat
+#### Repeat